DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 	}
 	for(int i=0;i<10;i++)
 	{
-		printf("%d %d", a, b);				// Printing values of a and b }
+		fprintf(file,"%d", i);				// Printing values of a and b into file }
 	fclose(file);
 }
 ```

+The output of this code is a file with 0,1,2,3,4,5,6,7,8,9

 ---
 Read also -